 Once a bank verifies a customer, they will perform a ChexSystems test on your account.
 As you might see from our lists of banking offers, ChexSystems is able to run a soft or hard pull on your credit reports.
 If they run a hard pull, then your credit score might suffer a couple of points.

 This is why it is best to check if the bank promotions require a hard or soft pull.
 If you liked to know more, you can take a look at our list of Banks that Require a Hard Pull vs Soft Pull.
+Here are some things you’ll find on your report:

 Receive your ChexSystems Report